SkrChowdhury/reactjs-sellphone-resale-website-client-side/README.md

 ## Features

-- Users can book a phone
+- Users can book/buy a phone.
 - Sellers can add a phone and advertise it.
 - Admin can see all sellers and buyers and delete them, verify them.
+- Blog page will have some relevant blog posts.
+- stripe payment gateway implemented.

 ## Tech Stack